tsdataclinic/scout/README.md

 yarn seed-database-dev
 ```

 This might take a while.
-It will populate postgres and elasticsearch with data from three portals.
-We intentionally do not add all portals to keep things from taking too long.
+It will populate postgres and elasticsearch with data from three open data portals.
+We intentionally do not add all 120+ portals to avoid waiting hours for this command to complete.
 If you wanted to populate your database with _all_ portals, then run `yarn seed-database-full`.
 This is **_not_** recommended during development.

 When you see the following message: